niujiaojiao/ZhengHuLab/content/event/example/index.md

 ---

-This grant will support Zhaolian to apply single-cell lineage tracing to delineate the clonal evolution in tumor initiation and progression.
+This grant will support Zhaolian to apply single-cell lineage tracing to track the clonal evolution of tumor initiation and progression.